HaxeFoundation/haxe-evolution/proposals/0000-local-var-metadata.md

 ## Drawbacks

-The only issue is that the new syntax isn't exactly obvious and goes against the usual one that works for member fields.
+The only issue is that the new syntax isn't exactly obvious and goes against the usual one that works for member fields (but it is similar to the method arguments' metadata syntax).

 That means e.g. copying member variables into local variables would require more manual changes to keep the same functionality (assuming the expression macro uses both fields and local variables).

 ## Alternatives